Agentic Exploration of Physics Models: Conclusion

-{ \bf Conclusion}\\ We have demonstrated that SciExplorer can successfully address open-ended, research-style tasks by interacting with physical systems through repeated cycles of experimentation and analysis.
+We have demonstrated that SciExplorer can successfully address open-ended, research-style tasks by interacting with physical systems through repeated cycles of experimentation and analysis.
 The LLM at the core of SciExplorer leverages broad knowledge across diverse areas of physics, such as classical mechanics, wave dynamics, and quantum systems, to autonomously characterize systems in a single-shot manner, i.e.\ without example solutions and with only minimal task- or system-specific instructions.
-Equipped with generic, code-based analysis and visualization tools, the agent was able to implement an active learning process to solve tasks such as discovering equations of motion from observed dynamics and recovering Hamiltonians, or even Hamiltonian families, from expectation values.
+Equipped with generic, code-based analysis and visualization tools, the agent can implement an active learning process to solve tasks such as discovering equations of motion from observed dynamics and recovering Hamiltonians, or even Hamiltonian families, from expectation values.

-In physics, a large variety of complex experiments are already controlled through code-based interfaces.
-This opens the opportunity to apply SciExplorer or variations thereof to domains like the nonlinear classical dynamics of fields (e.g.\ observing structure formation in complex media or atomic gases) and to quantum systems like those found in condensed matter systems or in quantum simulator platforms, possibly mapping out phase diagrams.
-Beyond the discovery of the underlying models, one can also explore the optimized solution of control tasks in unknown or partially known systems.
+In physics, many modern experiments are controlled through code-based interfaces, which makes SciExplorer directly applicable in experimental settings such as complex fluids, cold atomic gases, strongly correlated electronic and spin systems, or quantum simulators.
+While model discovery remains highly relevant in these systems, SciExplorer could, for example, also map out phase diagrams or optimize control tasks in unknown or partially known systems.

 The iterative process of experiment selection, analysis, and hypothesis generation is not unique to physics but lies at the heart of the natural sciences more broadly.
-Because LLMs possess substantial knowledge across scientific domains such as chemistry\,\cite{2024JablonkaLeveragingChemistry, 2025HerckAssesmentChem} and biology\,\cite{2019LeeBioBert, 2022LuoBioGPT}, and because SciExplorer requires no task-specific fine-tuning, applying this framework to systems in other scientific fields is a natural next step.
-For example, SciExplorer can recover the Lotka-Volterra equations describing predator-prey dynamics in biology, without any domain-specific adaptations, by interacting with an experiment in a manner similar to the mechanical systems\,\cite{SciExplorerFramework}.
+Because LLMs possess substantial knowledge across scientific domains such as chemistry\,\cite{2024JablonkaLeveragingChemistry, 2025HerckAssesmentChem} and biology\,\cite{2019LeeBioBert, 2022LuoBioGPT}, and because SciExplorer requires no task-specific fine-tuning, applying this framework to other scientific fields is a natural next step, for example, to study predator-prey dynamics in biology or chemical nonequilibrium dynamics.